 My main research interests include language teacher identity and emotions, second language socialization, and international students' multilingual and multimodal literacy practices.
 During my doctoral study, I worked closely with my advisor, Peter, and some graduate students at SLS program on these topics.
 Our work has been published in different venues, including peer-reviewed journals such as Multilingua, Language Teaching, English Today, Language Learning, Asia TEFL, Chinese Journal of Applied Linguistics; and several edited volumes.
 In addition to publications, we also shared our work at major conferences in the field of applied linguistics (e.g., AAAL, TESOL, BAAL, CCCC, and SLRF).

 Aside from doing research, I also value and enjoy teaching and interacting with my students.
 At MSU, I taught Pedagogical Grammar (LLT 346) and Language Teaching Methods (LLT 307) at the undergraduate level.
 I also taught the online module of Second Language Learning (LLT 361).
 I will teach Language Teaching Methods (LLT 306) this Fall (2019).
 At Nagoya, I have been teaching English and other content courses to undergraduate students, including Business Communication, English Fundamentals, English Intermediate, etc.

 I'm also an active member in the community of applied linguistics.
 I reviewed manuscripts and abstracts for journals and conferences.
 I served as a co-chair in the student organization (SOSLAP) in our SLS program.
-I also co-organized workshops at MSU with Dr. Peter De Costa and other colleagues.
+I also co-organized workshops at MSU with Dr. Peter I. De Costa and other colleagues.